Itank84/itankadin/README.md

 Step 3.
 Extract CustomSounds.zip file into your interface folder [^1].<br />
 Step 4.
 Restart World of Warcraft, not only relogging [^2].

-For extensive documentation on Tankadin please visit the [Tankadin GitHub Wiki](https://github.com/Itank84/tankadin/wiki).
+For extensive documentation on Tankadin please visit the [Tankadin Wiki](https://github.com/Itank84/tankadin/wiki).

 If you'd like to contact me, join me on https://discord.gg/lightclubtbc